The Passion of the Jew: Plot

-Horrified, the rabbi and congregation go to the theater and demand that they stop showing The Passion.
-Their argument with Cartman and his followers is interrupted by the arrival of the truck chase—Gibson crashes into the theater, destroying it.
-When he emerges unscathed, Cartman rushes to meet him, but Gibson ignores him and, rambling, first attempts one final time to force Stan and Kenny to give him his money back (which fails, as they refuse), and then smears his own excrement on a building, much to the astonishment of Kyle and the fan club members.
-Stan says that if they want to be good Christians for Jesus they should focus on his teachings and not focus on how he died.
+Outraged, the rabbi and congregation go to the theater and demand that they stop showing The Passion until Cartman and his club shows up and defends the film.
+Their argument is interrupted by the arrival of the truck chase — Gibson crashes into the theater, destroying it.
+When he emerges unscathed, Cartman rushes to meet him and prostrates at his feet, but Gibson ignores him and, rambling, smears his own excrement on a building while still daring the townsfolk to torture him, much to the astonishment of Kyle and the fan club members.
+Gibson then makes a final attempt to get his money back from Stan and Kenny, who refuse, and dismisses Stan's criticism of his film as an attack on Christianity itself, to which Stan replies that a good Christian should focus on Jesus' teachings rather than the crucifixion.
 The fans agree and disperse, much to Cartman's dismay.
-Kyle says he feels better about being Jewish after hearing Stan's speech and seeing Gibson, who defecates on Cartman's face and runs off whooping.
+Kyle says he feels better about being Jewish after hearing Stan's speech and seeing Gibson's demeanor, who defecates on Cartman's horrified face and runs off whooping.

 Cultural references

 The poster of Mel Gibson on Cartman's wall is from Gibson's 1995 film Braveheart.
 On Stan and Kenny's way out to get their money back for The Passion, Stan remarks, "This is about being able to hold bad filmmakers responsible.
 This is just like when we got our money back for BASEketball."
-BASEketball is a 1998 comedy film in which Parker and Stone starred.
-The way Gibson behaves while chasing Stan and Kenny through his mansion is reminiscent of Looney Tunes, particularly Daffy Duck.
+BASEketball is a 1998 comedy film in which Parker and Stone starred but now regret.
+The way Gibson behaves while chasing Stan and Kenny through his mansion is reminiscent of Looney Tunes, specifically Daffy Duck in the short Yankee Doodle Daffy.
 Gibson saying, "Two days ago, I saw a vehicle that would haul that tanker.
 You want to get out of here?
 You talk to me" is a famous quote of his Mad Max character in the 1981 film Mad Max 2: The Road Warrior.
 His "Qapla!" stems from the Klingon word for "success/victory” in Star Trek and was also used in Parker and Stone’s Team America: World Police.